Who is the Oxford AHSN Accelerator programme for?

 - Accelerator programme

-The commercialisation workshops took place on 25, 27 and 28 June.
-These workshops provided an introduction to key concepts for early and mid-stage businesses and prepare teams and individuals for stage two.
+The Commercialisation workshops will take place on 23 March, 27 April and 18 May.
+These workshops will provide an introduction to key concepts for early and mid-stage businesses and prepare teams and individuals for stage two.
+Sign up here.

 STAGE TWO – Market discovery pre-accelerator

 In the Market discovery pre-accelerator you’ll explore the commercial viability of your idea with the coaches, mentors and investment team.
 Applying the tools and techniques learnt during the three-day workshop, you’ll then spend four weeks in customer and market discovery shaping your business model before returning to pitch for one of the limited number of places on the programme.

 In the four weeks after the pre-accelerator, teams will meet and work with their mentor at least once a week to develop their proposition.
 Expect to commit at least four hours per week on developing this aspect in preparation for stage three.
 Sign up for the June dates here.
 Sign up for the September dates here.

 The pitch days (by invitation only) on 13 July or 28 September will be the opportunity to show off all your hard work in refining your proposition over the course.
 A mix of industry mentors drawn from the Oxford AHSN and BioCity networks, and from the wider Berkshire/Oxfordshire area will judge the propositions and make recommendations for those who will go on to the full Accelerator programme (Stage Four).